newser/TitanSDK/README.md

 #### an example application:

 Requirements:
-- receive data from another process
+- can receive data from another process
-- receive data from network
+- can receive data from network
 - handle received data and send response to source

 This example application can have three modules, each run in its own fiber, but all fibers run in a single thread: